-Private Trading Exchanges-

 Over the past twenty five years, our trading exchanges have facilitated over $150,000,000 in transaction volume.

-If you have a successful business, but have been battered by the Covid lockdowns, selling an equity stake can provide much needed operating capital as well as extra help to run the business post Covid.
+If you have a successful business, but have been battered by the Covid lockdowns, selling an equity stake can provide much needed operating capital as well as extra help to fund the business post Covid.

 Or perhaps you wish to acquire or merge with a specifically identified business, or alternatively grow through a strategic acquisition?
 A PTX allows you to use your Company’s shares as a bid currency for mergers, acquisitions & takeovers.